Today, I’m going to explain how to think about and create a homeschool schedule that will work for your family.

 Work schedules can make homeschooling challenging, but lots of single parent or 2-parent working families choose to homeschool!
-It can totally be done.
-Check out Practical by Default.
-Jen Mackinnon has a ton of great resources specifically for moms who are trying to work a demanding job while homeschooling.
+It can totally be done… Check out Practical by Default.
+The author there, Jen Mackinnon, has a ton of great resources specifically for moms who are trying to work a demanding job while homeschooling.

 Homeschooling with Babies or Toddlers

 Our schedule changed often while we had babies and toddlers in the mix.

 If you are trying to teach a challenging subject to big kids with younger children around, find a time of day where you can consistently be available to focus on work with the older students.
 Perhaps nap time, 9:00 pm, or when there are other adults around to help out.

 Also, train older kids to work relatively independently on a few things when the littles need you.
 You might enlist hired help a couple times a week.
 You can also have older children supervise babies & toddlers nearby while you work with another child.

 7:00 am – other kids allowed to wake up, consider bible storybook reading on the couch

 8:00 am – picture based chore system (mom helps kids learn to do simple, achievable morning chores.)